-If you do need to be hospitalized, or if you need after hours crisis care by phone, insurance will not cover the clinician’s time tending to this issue.
+If you do need to be hospitalized, or if you need after hours crisis care, insurance will not cover the clinician’s time tending to this issue.
 This time is billed at a self-pay rate of $150 per hour (it is prorated if there is less than an hour spent).

 Non-covered Services Policy

 Case Management Requests: If you request additional services outside of therapy sessions (such as crisis services over the phone, or reports to outside parties), these services are not a benefit of your health insurance coverage and will be charged out of pocket.
 Routine coordination, such as updates to your family doctor, are not charged.